Exhibition by 31 Women: Selection of artists

 The exhibition relied heavily on artists already known to Guggenheim and the other jury members.
 Some of those were primarily known for the work of their male partners.
 Advice was sought from Alfred H. Barr Jr., first director of the Museum of Modern Art in New York, who provided Guggenheim with five names, of which three were included in the exhibition, Suzy Frelinghuysen, I. Rice Pereira, and Esphyr Slobodkina.
 Those already known to Guggenheim through their partners included Xenia Cage, wife of the composer John Cage, Frida Kahlo, wife of Diego Rivera, who was noted for his frescoes, Sophie Taeuber-Arp, wife of the sculptor, Jean Arp, and Jacqueline Lamba, ex-wife of the surrealist André Breton.
 By including so many artists who were partners of male artists, it seems that Guggenheim was taking an easy option to promote an all-women exhibition, thereby avoiding a rigorous search for new artists.

 Guggenheim’s sister, Hazel Guggenheim McKinley and her daughter, Pegeen Vail Guggenheim exhibited.
 Also in the exhibition was the burlesque dancer, Gypsy Rose Lee, another friend of Guggenheim, who was possibly included more to help publicise the event than for her artistic skills.
 Other artists were friends of Guggenheim or of Max Ernst.
 One, Dorothea Tanning, was Ernst's lover, leading Guggenheim to say: "I realized that I should have only had thirty women in the show".
-Only one artist is known to have refused the invitation to submit works, Georgia O'Keefe, who reportedly responded that she wished to be identified as a painter, and not singled out because of her gender.
+Only one artist is known to have refused the invitation to submit works, Georgia O'Keeffe, who reportedly responded that she wished to be identified as a painter, and not singled out because of her gender.